fpgadeveloper/zedboard-serdes-sfp-fmc/README.md

 Example design for the SERDES SFP FMC on the ZedBoard

+### No Longer Maintained

+Due to a lack of demand for the SERDES SFP FMC, this project is no longer being maintained and supported.
+The Vivado project has been updated to version 2015.3 and no longer passes timing.
+The SDK application is still version 2014.4.

 ### Description

 This project demonstrates the Opsero SERDES SFP FMC (FPGA Mezzanine Card).